Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/monitoring/knn_anomaly_detection.md

 # Monitor anomalies with a custom KNN metric

-In this page you will learn how to create a custom anomaly detection metric for the specific use case.
+On this page you will learn how to create a custom anomaly detection metric for a specific use case.

 @@toc { depth=1 }

 ## Overview

-For the use case we've picked a sample classification problem.
+For this use case we have chosen a sample classification problem.
 We will monitor the model, which will classify whether the income of a given person exceeds $50.000 per year.
 As a data source we will use the census income [dataset](https://archive.ics.uci.edu/ml/datasets/census+income).

 ## Before you start